Baroque: Revivals and influence through eclecticism

 The Belle Époque was a period that begun around 1871–1880 and that ended with the outbreak of World War I in 1914.
 It was characterized by optimism, regional peace, economic prosperity, colonial expansion, and technological, scientific, and cultural innovations.
 Eclecticism reached its peak in this period, with Beaux Arts architecture.
 The style takes its name from the École des Beaux-Arts in Paris, where it developed and where many of the main exponents of the style studied.
-Buildings in this style often feature Ionic columns with their volues on the corner (like those found in French Baroque), a rusticated basement level, overall simplicity but with some really detailed parts, arched doors, and an arch above the entrance like that of the Petit Palais in Paris.
+Buildings in this style often feature Ionic columns with their volutes on the corner (like those found in French Baroque), a rusticated basement level, overall simplicity but with some really detailed parts, arched doors, and an arch above the entrance like that of the Petit Palais in Paris.
 The style aimed for a Baroque opulence through lavishly decorated monumental structures that evoked Louis XIV's Versailles.
 When it comes to the design of the Belle Époque, all furniture from the past was admired, including, perhaps, contrary to expectations, the Second Empire style (the style of the proceeding period), which remained popular until 1900.
 In the years around 1900, there was a gigantic recapitulation of styles of all countries in all preceding periods.
 Everything from Chinese to Spanish models, from Boulle to Gothic, found its way into furniture production, but some styles were more appreciated than others.
 The High Middle Ages and the early Renaissance were especially prized.
 Exoticism of every stripe and exuberant Rococo designs were also favoured.

 Revivals and influence of the Baroque faded away and disappeared with Art Deco, a style created as a collective effort of multiple French designers to make a new modern style around 1910.
 It was obscure before WW1, but became very popular during the interwar period, being heavily associated with the 1920s and the 1930s.
 The movement was a blend of multiple characteristics taken from Modernist currents from the 1900s and the 1910s, like the Vienna Secession, Cubism, Fauvism, Primitivism, Suprematism, Constructivism, Futurism, De Stijl, and Expressionism.
 Besides Modernism, elements taken from styles popular during the Belle Époque, like Rococo Revival, Neoclassicism, or the neo-Louis XVI style, are also present in Art Deco.
 The proportions, volumes and structure of Beaux Arts architecture before WW1 is present in early Art Deco buildings of the 1910s and 1920s.
 Elements taken from Baroque are quite rare, architects and designers preferring the Louis XVI style.

 At the end of the interwar period, with the rise in popularity of the International Style, characterized by the complete lack of any ornamentation led to the complete abandonment of influence and revivals of the Baroque.
 Multiple International Style architects and designers, but also Modernist artists criticized Baroque for its extravagance and what they saw as "excess".
 Ironically this was just at the same time as the critical appreciation of the original Baroque was reviving strongly.